Strong local uniqueness for the vacant set of random interlacements: Useful facts

-We now gather preliminary facts that will be used throughout.
-In \S\ref{subsec:occupation}, we introduce some notation and recall a few useful facts concerning random walks and random interlacements, including some important comparison estimates for equilibrium measures, see Proposition~\ref{prop:entrance_time_afar}.
+We gather here a few preliminaries that will be used throughout.
+In \S\ref{subsec:occupation}, we recall a few facts around random walks and interlacements.
 In \S\ref{subsec:excursion} we discuss excursion decompositions and couplings with independent excursions, see in particular Lemma~\ref{L:RI_basic_coupling}, which will fit all our purposes.
-This leads to three important notions of vacant sets that are increasingly `localized' (i.e.~stripped of their long-range dependence), namely $\overline{\mathcal V}^u_z$, $\widetilde{\mathcal V}^u_z$ and $\widetilde{\mathcal V}^u_z$, see \eqref{eq:3Vs}, and corresponding systems of excursions, that will play a central role in the sequel.
+This leads to three important notions of vacant sets $\overline{\mathcal V}^u_z$, ${\mathcal V}^u_z$ and $\widetilde{\mathcal V}^u_z$, see \eqref{eq:3Vs}, and corresponding systems of excursions, that are increasingly `localized'.
+They will play a central role in the sequel.